-The path through Northern Italy took us to the South Tyrol and the impressive Dolomites, through beautiful Trentino countryside and the old city of Trent, past Verona where those famous lovers met, and all the way to strange, surreal Venice.
+The journey from Milan to Venice took us through Northern Italy.
+Our route passed the impressive Dolomites, through beautiful Trentino countryside and the old city of Trento, past Verona where those famous lovers met, and all the way to strange, surreal Venice.

 Milan was our first introduction to Europe.
 The fashion capital of Italy was vibrant and busy, with only the impressive Duomo to attract the tourist crowds.
 Just around the corner was the cathedral of shopping – the lovely Galleria, all arched ceilings with sparkling light filtering through, carefully dressed people sipping coffee and very expensive shops.

 From there we headed to the small town of Mezzocorona, tucked into the mountains where the ancient basilisk lived, surrounded by wineries grown on the lands where the creature’s blood once fell.
 Trento was shrouded in mist when we visited, the small village above disappearing under the sky’s grey vale, Dos Trento sparkling in the afternoon sun.
 Verona was covered in a sea of bright umbrellas, the rain forcing couples to retreat into barely covered doorways.

 By train, we crossed into Venezia, finally arriving in Venice – a chaotic blend of people, boats and water.
 Somehow, the city combined the stunning, the fantastic and the mundane.
 We stayed in an old mansion with ridiculously high ceilings, Persian rugs, huge Venetian glass chandeliers and wood panelling.
 It was like stepping into a movie set.